Full-Atom Peptide Design with Geometric Latent Diffusion: Impact Statements

 \section{Impact Statements}

 This paper aims to advance the field of peptide design through the construction of a benchmark and the development of a novel latent diffusion model, \model, which addresses key limitations in current methods.
 Our work represents a step forward in computational peptide design, with the potential to impact both scientific research and practical applications in various domains.
 For instance, more precise peptide design could lead to enhanced drugs in the pharmaceutical industry, and could facilitate the creation of new biomaterials, sensors, and other innovative technologies in biology and materials science.
+We wish our paper could inspire future research in this field.